latex3/latex3/xpackages/readme-ctan.txt

 LaTeX kernel".
 However please do *not* use this method for suggestions / comments / improvements / etc. For this the list LATEX-L should be used instead.

-Also please don't expect these package to work with *any* code that floats around in the LaTeX2e world. :-)

 --- Copyright 1998 -- 2009